westbaykayak/westbaykayak.github.io/index.md

 A session costs £5 to members, £10 to non-members, and membership is £45 per year. see [Membersip and Session Fees](./policies/fees) for more details

 Usually we paddle on the river learning new skills and having fun.
-We follow the [BCU sylabus](https://www.britishcanoeing.org.uk/go-canoeing/things-to-do/build-my-skills#star-awards), paddle the river, and play some games.
+We follow the [BC sylabus](https://www.britishcanoeing.org.uk/go-canoeing/things-to-do/build-my-skills#star-awards), paddle the river, and play some games.

 Sessions last a couple of hours and are usualy quite relaxed (and sometimes a bit more energetic) catering for the skill level of those present.